It seems you are offline. Please check your connection and try again.

 If no code arrives, you get your dollar back.
 You only pay when the code actually shows up, so there is no real risk in trying.

-Why a private line beats a shared one
+Why a private number beats a shared one

 You also keep your privacy.
 No stranger can open the feed and read your code, and your own mobile stays out of it.
 For anything that matters, that gap is worth a dollar.